Guy Martin is arguably the most famous Lincsbiker (Lincolnshire Biker), I’m probably a little biased though. I have followed Guy for many years.

 - "Untitled Document". southern100.com.

 - "Relentless Suzuki by TAS Racing's Guy Martin left his leathers at home last weekend to tackle the toughest one-day Mountain Bike race in the world: the Salzkammergut Trophy in Austria". www.highbeam.com.
 Sunday Life (Belfast, Northern Ireland).
+Archived from the original on 2016-05-04.
 Retrieved 2016-04-09.

 - Guy Martin:My Autobiography p.167, at Google books.
 Retrieved 21 November 2017